abdozargan9689/first_insituite/PROJECT_SUMMARY.md

 ✅ Django development server is currently running on port 12000 ✅ Database is set up and migrations are applied
 ✅ Admin interface is accessible
-✅ Sample data models are ready for use
+✅ Sample data is loaded and working

-Your Django project is ready for development! 🚀
+Your Student Management System is ready for use and further development! 🚀